 The certification process evaluates multiple attributes, including the use of renewable or recycled materials, the recyclability or compostability of the packaging, and compliance with food safety regulations.
 Certifications such as FSC (Forest Stewardship Council), Cradle to Cradle, and BPI (Biodegradable Products Institute) are widely recognized in the industry, each focusing on specific aspects of sustainability.

-What Are the Material Standards for Sustainable Packaging?
+What are the Material Standards for Sustainable Packaging?

 Material standards in sustainable packaging certification assess the composition, sourcing, and lifecycle performance of packaging materials.
 These standards prioritize the use of renewable, recycled, or recyclable materials while discouraging the use of hazardous substances.
 For instance, the FSC certification ensures that paper-based packaging is derived from sustainably managed forests, while certifications like SFI (Sustainable Forestry Initiative) provide additional assurances of responsible forestry practices.